Symbolism of domes: Early modern legislatures

 Thomas Markus writes that the dome became a symbol of democratic political power over the course of the eighteenth, nineteenth, and twentieth centuries.

 The Irish Parliament House in Dublin included an octagonal dome over a central chamber for the House of Commons.
 Edward McParland writes that the location of the space, especially relative to the barrel-vaulted House of Lords, which was off axis on the east side of the building, may have symbolized a political dominance by the House of Commons.

 Kendall Wallis writes that the decision to build the national capitol building of the United States with a large dome "took a form laden with symbolic sacred meaning and ascribed a radically secular meaning to it."
-The decorative use of coffers is meant to evoke a connection with the classical origins of democracy and republicanism.
+The decorative use of coffers was meant to evoke a connection with the classical origins of democracy and republicanism.
 "It represented the legislative power of the republic", sanctified.
 The ideas of religious association and sky symbolism also persisted in their resonance with the providential overtones of America's sense of its vocation in the world and, more pronounced in the state capitols, in the stars and sky scenes depicted on the domes.
 Those state capitol domes built after the American Civil War that resembled the second national capitol dome referred symbolically to the Federal government and so to the idea of "the Union".
 Charles Goodsell suggests a link between the function of a capitol as the "headquarters" of government, the root word of "capitol" being caput or "head", and the physical resemblance of a capitol dome to a great head.

 Dictatorship

-Both Hitler and Stalin planned, but never completed, enormous domed assembly halls as part of their efforts to establish global capital cities.
+Richard Overy writes that both Hitler and Stalin planned, but never completed, enormous domed assembly halls as part of their efforts to establish global capital cities.
 Hitler's Volkshalle, or "People's Hall", was meant to have a dome 250 meters wide and hold 200,000 people.
 The Palace of the Soviets in Moscow was meant to be the tallest building in the world, rising above a domed congress hall 100 meters wide for 21,000 world socialist delegates.
 The foundations were begun for the Palace of the Soviets on the site of the demolished Cathedral of Christ the Saviour, but technical problems postponed the project and it was abandoned after Stalin's death in the 1950s.
-R. J. Overy writes that these were meant to be monuments to dictatorship and utopian civilization that would last for ages.
+Overy states that these were meant to be monuments to dictatorship and utopian civilization that would last for ages.